Office of the Dean

 YSPH on the Issues

-Associate Dean of Research and Professor of Epidemiology (Chronic Diseases); Associate Director (Population Sciences), Yale Cancer Center; Co-Program Leader, Cancer Prevention and Control, Yale Cancer Center; Deputy Director (Public Health), Yale Center for Clinical Investigation
+Associate Dean of Research and Professor of Epidemiology (Chronic Diseases); Associate Cancer Center Director (Population Sciences), Yale Cancer Center; Co-Leader, Cancer Prevention and Control, Yale Cancer Center; Deputy Director (Public Health), Yale Center for Clinical Investigation